Ohio family reaches $7M settlement in fatal police shooting of Casey Goodson Jr.

-The family of an Ohio man who was shot and killed by a former sheriff’s deputy will receive $7 million to settle a federal civil rights lawsuit over the December 2020 shooting.
+The family of Casey Goodson Jr., a Black man who was shot and killed by an Ohio sheriff’s deputy will receive $7 million to settle a federal civil rights lawsuit over the December 2020 shooting.

 The Franklin County Board of Commissioners unanimously approved the settlement late last month.